Arthur O. Damm, 85, Sidney, MT

 Arthur and Louetta would travel to Yuma, AZ for the winters.
 They purchased a park trailer.
 They met lots of good people.
 After his wife, Louetta passed away in 2008, he continued to winter in Yuma.

 After a few years, he met a favorite person, Lorraine Enos and on Lorraine's 80th birthday they had a wedding ceremony.
 She has been a blessing to our family.
 She would come up to Montana after the winter and stay in Montana for a few months.
 She then would travel back to Oregon once the weather was getting cold, then they would head to Yuma for the winter months.
-This year Arthur was not able to travel to Yuma, due to poor health.
-Arthur loved to talk to people, there were no strangers to him.
+This year Arthur was not able to travel to Yuma, his health was not good.
+Arthur loved to talk to people there; they were no strangers to him.

-Surviving him are two daughters, Becky (Tim) Dolphay and Brenda (Brent) Bowlds; two sons, Kevin (DeAnne) Damm and Myron Damm; six brothers, Marvin Damm, Clinton Damm, Randy Damm, Jack Damm, Merlin Damm, and Delmore Damm; one sister, Charlene Kaercher; seven grandchildren, Nicholas Dolphay, Kellan (Lanis) Damm, Chadd Damm, Jaren Damm, Shelby (Shaughn) Carda, and Shaelyn Bowlds; three great grandchildren, Brayson, Tavin, Easton.
+Surviving him are: two daughters, Becky (Tim) Dolphay and Brenda (Brent) Bowlds; two sons, Kevin (DeAnne) Damm and Myron Damm; six brothers, Marvin Damm, Clinton Damm, Randy Damm, Jack Damm, Merlin Damm, and Delmore Damm; one sister, Charlene Kaercher; 7 grandchildren, Nicholas Dolphay, Kellan (Lanis) Damm, Chadd Damm, Jaren Damm, Shelby (Shaughn) Carda, and Shaelyn Bowlds; three great grandchildren, Brayson, Tavin, Easton.